 Metro shelves, or "racks" if you're familiar with American kitchen lingo, is the common name for the metal wire shelving units found in restaurant kitchens, suburban garages, warehouses, and homes all over the place.
 Just as Kleenex and Scotch became genericized trademarks for facial tissue and clear adhesive tape, the Metro brand name is synonymous with these sturdy, no-frills shelving units, even though not all are made by that company.

 We use them in our Serious Eats test kitchens for storing all kinds of equipment—from stand mixers and pasta rollers to stacks of cheesecake pans.
-Our visual director Vicky Wasik also has a few sets for storing all the props and plates for photo shoots.
+We also have a few sets for storing all the props and plates for photo shoots.
 Low on cabinet space for storing dry goods?
 These shelves do the trick.
 I've even seen them used to hang salumi for dry-curing (the wire racks are easy to tie string around and open build allows for plenty of air circulation), and as cooling racks for freshly baked loaves of bread.
 There aren't many storage tasks that Metro shelves can't handle.

 What makes these shelving units so great?
 Here are the features we love most.

 One of the biggest headaches of kitchen organization is finding a home for every awkwardly sized piece of equipment, giant box of cereal, and five-liter can of olive oil.
 In an ideal world, we'd all have access to thoughtfully designed and installed kitchen cabinets with plenty of usable storage space.
 Instead, most of us are more familiar with trying to jam a food processor top into the depths of a below-counter corner cabinet, only to be ambushed by an avalanche of pot lids that come flying off the janky lazy Susan shelves.